my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 Jeg tror denne milde vinteren **skyldes** drivhuseffekten.
 → I think this mild winter is due to the greenhouse effect.

+**en skyld**, skylden, skylder, skyldene → blame, fault

+Vi kan likevel ikke gi all skylden til …, hver og en av oss har et ansvar.
+→ We cannot give all the blame to …, each of us has a responsibility.

 --------------------------------------------------------------------------------